ReactiveBayes/Rocket.jl/docs/src/getting-started.md

 ## Operators

-What makes Rx.jl powerful is its ability to help you process, transform and modify the messages flow through your observables using [__Operators__](@ref section_operators).
+What makes Rx.jl powerful is its ability to help you process, transform and modify the messages that flow through your observables, using [__Operators__](@ref section_operators).

 ```Julia
 subscribe!(squared_int_values |> map(Int, (d) -> d ^ 2), LambdaActor{Int}(